statsd/statsd/README.md

 * graphite.last_exception: the number of seconds elapsed since the last exception thrown whilst flushing to graphite

+Those statistics will also be sent to graphite under the namespaces `stats.statsd.graphiteStats.last_exception` and `stats.statsd.graphiteStats.last_flush`.

 A simple nagios check can be found in the utils/ directory that can be used to check metric thresholds, for example the number of seconds since the last successful flush to graphite.